daniel-ilett/snapshot-collection/README.md

 - `Hover.cs`.

 ### Assets
-This project only uses the Unity Standard Assets on top of content created specifically for this series.
+This project is self-contained - it only uses content created specifically for this series.

 ## Software
-The project was created using Unity 2019.2.0a9, but it should be possible to upgrade or downgrade to other versions of Unity.
+The project was created using Unity 2019.1.3f1, but it should be possible to upgrade or downgrade to other versions of Unity.

 ## Authors
-This package was written by [Daniel Ilett](https://github.com/daniel-ilett).
+This package was written by [Daniel Ilett](https://danielilett.com/).

 Thanks for using my assets in your projects.